emircan-35/ConvertCNF/README.md

 Here is a detailed explanation of how the function works:

 1. It initializes a variable called **index** to 0 and enters a **while** loop that continues as long as **index** is less than the length of the list of rules.
-1. It assigns the value of the **index**-th element of the list of rules to a variable called **ruleLocal**.
+2. It assigns the value of the **index**-th element of the list of rules to a variable called **ruleLocal**.
-1. It calls the **getRightSide** method on **ruleLocal** and checks if the length of the result is greater than 2.
+3. It calls the **getRightSide** method on **ruleLocal** and checks if the length of the result is greater than 2.
 If it is, it assigns the value of the **getLeftSide** method called on **ruleLocal** to a variable called **leftSide** and the value of the **getRightAsString** method called on **ruleLocal** to a variable called **rightSide**.
 It then converts **rightSide** to an array of characters and stores the result in a variable called **rightSideAsChar**.
 It also initializes a variable called **remainingRight** to an empty string.
-1. It enters a for loop that iterates through the elements of rightSideAsChar starting from the second element.
+4. It enters a for loop that iterates through the elements of rightSideAsChar starting from the second element.
 For each element, it concatenates the element to the end of remainingRight.
-1. After the for loop completes, it calls the produceUniqueVariable method and assigns the result to a variable called newVariable.
+5. After the for loop completes, it calls the produceUniqueVariable method and assigns the result to a variable called newVariable.
-1. It calls the addRule method on this with newVariable and remainingRight as arguments to add a new rule to the list of rules with newVariable as the left side and remainingRight as the right side.
+6. It calls the addRule method on this with newVariable and remainingRight as arguments to add a new rule to the list of rules with newVariable as the left side and remainingRight as the right side.
-1. It calls the addRule method on this with leftSide and the concatenation of the first element of rightSideAsChar and newVariable as arguments to add a new rule to the list of rules with leftSide as the left side and the concatenation of the first element of rightSideAsChar and newVariable as the right side.
+7. It calls the addRule method on this with leftSide and the concatenation of the first element of rightSideAsChar and newVariable as arguments to add a new rule to the list of rules with leftSide as the left side and the concatenation of the first element of rightSideAsChar and newVariable as the right side.
-1. It calls the remove method on this.rules with ruleLocal as an argument to remove ruleLocal from the list of rules.
+8. It calls the remove method on this.rules with ruleLocal as an argument to remove ruleLocal from the list of rules.
-1. It sets index to 0 to start the loop over again.
+9. It sets index to 0 to start the loop over again.
-1. If the if statement in step 3 is not satisfied, it increments index by 1.
+10. If the if statement in step 3 is not satisfied, it increments index by 1.
-1. The while loop ends when index is no longer less than the length of the list of rules.
+11. The while loop ends when index is no longer less than the length of the list of rules.

-1. # ONE SAMPLE SCREENSHOT OF THE PROGRAM
-`	`Below is an example screenshot of the overall program.

-![Text

-Description automatically generated with medium confidence](Aspose.Words.9550ed75-a6a3-48ae-89fb-21f14b59403f.011.png)

-**Figure 1:** *Example Screenshot of the program*

 1. # REFERENCES
 **[1]** Sipser, M. (2013), *Introduction to the Theory of Computation*, *pg-109*, Course Technology, Boston, MA.